Search Results for

 Introduction

-SMTP plugin allows you to send email via SMTP, which means you can easily integrate it into an existing SMTP server by minor modifications in the SMTP plugin configuration.
+The SMTP plugin allows you to send email via SMTP.
+You can easily integrate it with an existing SMTP server through minor modifications to the SMTP plugin configuration.

 Features